-- A. A stormwater facility that receives stormwater runoff from a public right-of-way shall be a public facility.
-The city shall be responsible for maintenance of those public stormwater facilities.
-Access for maintenance of the stormwater facilities shall be provided to the city through the granting of a stormwater easement or other means acceptable to the city. - B. Responsibility for maintenance of stormwater facilities including all landscaping, irrigation systems, structures and appurtenances shall remain with the property owner/developer for two years (known as the warranty period).
+- A. Where proposed drainage patterns require stormwater facilities to receive stormwater runoff from public streets, the city shall be responsible for maintenance of those stormwater facilities.
+Access for maintenance of the stormwater facilities shall be provided to the city through the granting of a stormwater easement or other means acceptable to the city. - B. Responsibility for maintenance of stormwater management facilities including all landscaping, irrigationirrigation systems, structures and appurtenances other stormwater facilities with sumps shall remain with the property owner/developer for two years (known as the warranty period).
+To ensure the facility landscaping is actively and properly maintained during this critical plant establishment time period, the owner/developer shall pay the city to maintain these facilities during this two-year warranty period; the owner/developer shall still be responsible for reimbursing the city for replacement trees, shrubs, and grass mixes during this two-year period.
 The owner/developer shall provide the city a separate two-year landscaping maintenance bond for one hundred ten percent of the landscaping cost.
-Transfer of maintenance of stormwater conveyance systems shall occur when the city accepts the stormwater conveyance system. - C. The city will perform an inspection of the development's entire publicly maintained stormwater system approximately forty-five days before the two-year warranty period expires.
+Transfer of maintenance of all other stormwater facilities shall occur when the city accepts the stormwater facility. - C. The city will perform an inspection of the development's entire tributary, publicly maintained, stormwater system approximately forty-five days before the two-year warranty period expires.
 The stormwater system must be found to be in a clean, functional condition by the city engineer before acceptance of maintenance responsibility by the city.